Hilerioluwa12/Hilerioluwa12/README.md

 - 👋 Hi, I’m @Hilerioluwa12
-- 👀 I’m a Software Engineer - Backend Developer
+- 👀 I’m a Data Science
-- 👀 I’m a Data Analyst
+- 💞️ I’m looking to collaborate on ML/DL or AI Engineering
-- 🌱 I’m learning with ALX
+- 👀 Software Engineer - Backend Developer Enthusiast
-- 💞️ I’m looking to collaborate on Full Stack Programming
+- 🌱 ALX Alumni
 - 📫 How to reach me  08187658547

 <!---